 How To Make Shift Work 'Work'

 With our 24/7 society showing no sign of slowing down, how can shift workers take care of themselves without sacrificing their careers?
+We share our tips for maintaining wellbeing while on shift work.

 Sleep Management: Experts believe one of the best ways to limit the potentially damaging effects of shift work is to cultivate positive sleeping patterns.
 The National Sleep Foundation recommends sticking to the same rest and wake times each day to help regulate your circadian rhythm and improve sleep quality.